Skip to main content

 • Country codes — restrict to specific countries (26 supported, including US, CA, GB, AU, DE, FR, and others)

 Calendar dates.
-Configure:
+No additional configuration.

 Clock times.
 Configure: